sandwichfarm/showme/docs/cli/README.md

-# terminal-media CLI Guide
+# showme CLI Guide

-This guide documents the `terminal-media` executable in detail: how to install it, every command-line flag, and how the program behaves in different environments.
+This guide documents the `showme` executable in detail: how to install it, every command-line flag, and how the program behaves in different environments.

 ## 1. Installation